 Let not our enemies hostile light burn us

 We shall have our children as the Hebrew women

 And our children’s children

 We break the Kola!

 Iri di nwata na okenye nma!

-I have written this poem some time ago.
-I had find it necessary to revise and edit some lines of the piece, seeing that tradition is something dynamic.
+I wrote this poem some time ago.
+I had found it necessary to revise and edit some lines of the piece, seeing that tradition is something dynamic.
 I seek to share a bit of my African culture.
-The Igbo is a South Eastern Nigerian tribe, an enterprising nation situated on the Niger Delta of the present day Nigeria.
+The Igbo is a South Eastern Nigerian tribe, an enterprising nation situated on the Niger Delta of Nigeria.
 As a growing kid some

-traditions- a series of cultural ritual performed more like prayers.
-It’s normally used to welcome visitors especially on festivities.
+traditions- a series of cultural rituals performed more like prayers.
+It’s typically used to welcome visitors, especially at festivities.

 1. What are the figures of speech present in the poem?

 3. Would you classify this as a traditional poem?
 Why?